 Focal point Overarching goal 2030 Concrete goal Employer attractiveness We are strengthening our position as one of the leading employers in the IT sector in Europe.
 Central to this are the topics of employee satisfaction, individual development, training, leadership and work culture at Bechtle.
-Diversity' and equal opportunities We promote diversity in the company and continuously strengthen equal rights for our employees.
+Training rate in Germany of 10% in 2030 Turnover rate is below 10% Diversity ' and equal opportunities We promote diversity in the company and continuously strengthen equal rights for our employees.
 Our focus is on the diversity category of gender.
 Target is planned, to be developed in the course of 2025.
-Based on the metrics already collected for 2024 on the topic of diversity and equal opportunities, such as the proportion of women, we can use comparisons with previous years to determine whether our measures to dat are effective or whether we need to make adjustments.
-Health and safety
+Based on the metrics already collected for 2024 on the topic of diversity and equal opportunities, such as the proportion of women, we can use comparisons with previous years to determine whether our measures to date are effective or whether we need to make adjustments.
+Health and safety We continuously improve our good level of occupational safety and strategically anchor health protection within the Bechtle Group.
+There are no specific targets.